GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/04.331-340/05.O-Worship-the-King!/docs.md

 ---
+title: |
-title: 335.
-O Worship the King!
+    335. O Worship the King! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 335.
+O Worship the King!.
+O worship the King, all glorious above, And gratefully sing his wonderful love; Our Shield and Defender, the Ancient of Days, Pavilion'd in splendor, and girded with praise.
+    keywords:  |
-    keywords: Christ in Song, O Worship the King!, O worship the King, all glorious above,
+        Christ in Song, adventhymnals, advent hymnals, O Worship the King!, O worship the King, all glorious above.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 335. O WORSHIP THE KING!
+####  Christ in Song,

 ```txt
 1.